 The Institute shall consist of individual Members and Adjuncts and Corporate Members who subscribe to the Code of Ethics of the Institute.
 Members of the Institute shall be geological scientists who meet the Institute's standards of education, experience, and integrity, as each is defined in the Bylaws.
 Adjuncts of the Institute shall be either students who are pursuing a course of study in the geological sciences or others who have an avocational or general interest in the geological sciences, and corporations.

-The categories of Members shall be: Certified Professional Geologist (CPG), Professional Member, Young Professional Member, Non-Practicing Member, Emeritus Member, and Honorary Member.
-Certified Professional Geologists, Professional Members and Young Professional Members shall all have voting rights.
+The categories of Members shall be: Certified Professional Geologist (CPG), Nationally Licensed Geologist (NLG), Honorary Member, Professional Member, Young Professional Member, Emeritus Member, and Non-Practicing Member.
+Certified Professional Geologists, Nationally Licensed Geologists, Professional Members and Young Professional Members shall all have voting rights.
 Unless otherwise defined, reference to Members within these Bylaws includes the said categories.
 In addition to the Member categories, there shall be two categories of Adjuncts, namely Students and Associates.
 Neither Students nor Associates shall have voting rights within the Institute, except that Students shall have voting rights within their respective Student Chapters.
-There shall also be a Corporate Member category.
 Beginning on February 14, 2003, each person who, on the previous day, was categorized as a Certified Professional Geologist shall continue in that category; each person who on the previous day was categorized as a Registered Member shall be categorized as a Professional Member; each person who was categorized as a Candidate for Certification shall be categorized as a Professional Member; and all Certified Professional Geologists, Professional Members, and Young Professional Members shall be Members of the Institute.
-Beginning on the same day, requirements for each category of Member shall be as defined herein in Articles 2.3 through 2.3.3, inclusive.
+Beginning on the same day, requirements for each category of Member shall be as defined herein in Articles 2.3 through 2.3.7, inclusive.

 Certified Professional Geologists constitute the highest grade of individual membership within the Institute and applicants are screened for required education, experience, and character.
 Only Certified Professional Geologists can hold designated positions within the Institute.